saimanasak/docker/concepts/concepts.md

     --name=some_desired_container_name
     `

+#### Ragistry
+- A stateless, highly scalable server side application and allows us to distribute docker images.
+- Can store and manage the docker images.
+- There are different registries available:
+    - Docker Hub
+    - Docker Trusted Registry
+    - Private Repository (like AWS ECR)
+    - Docker Registry

+#### Pushing an image
+- Steps to push an image into registry URL:
+    - Login to the appropriate container registry using the command:
+        `docker login <registry_URL>`
+    - It's a good practice to tag the image:
+        `docker tag <name_local_image> <registry_URL>/<repository_name>:<tag>`
+    - Now, push the image to registry:
+        `docker push <registry_URL>/<repository_name>:<tag>`

 #### Tagging
 - A way to assign a name and a desired version to an image.
 - Syntax: